shailesh-kalamkar/sentiwordnet_ruby/README.md

 SentiWordNet.load_defaults

 # And/or load your own SentiWordNet dictionaries
-# Note:- Please remove the lines starting with '#' before loading a disctionary
+# Note:- Please remove the lines starting with '#' before loading a dictionary

 SentiWordNet.load_senti_file('path/to/your/file.txt')